highfem/tqdne/README.md

 ## About

-This repository contains the experimental code of the manuscript [High Resolution Seismic Waveform Generation using Denoising Diffusion](https://arxiv.org/abs/2410.19343).
+This reposiory implements Generative Waveform Models (GMWs), i.e., generative models that can simulate synthetic seismis waveforms.
-It can be used to generate seismic waveforms, replicate the results from the manuscript, and for training custom models from scratch.
+In particular, the repository implements *HighFEM*, the GWM introduced in [High Resolution Seismic Waveform Generation using Denoising Diffusion](https://arxiv.org/abs/2410.19343).

-## Installation
+It can be used to generate seismic waveforms, replicate the results from the manuscript using the experimental code in [experiments](experiments), and for training custom GWMs from scratch.

-If you are interested in reproducing the results from the paper, please refer to [`experiments/README.md`](experiments/README.md).
+## Quick start

 If you are only interested in generating waveforms, install `tqdne` using

 ```bash